-Misgurnus angullicaudatus.
-This fish also goes by other common names, including the Weather Loach, Japanese Loach, Oriental Weatherfish, and Pond Loach.
-By whatever name you call it, it is a large (12 inches), peaceful and long-living fish, often surviving up to 10 years.
-This long, eel-like fish has been used to predict the weather (hence the name Weatherfish).
+Misgurnus angullicaudatus: This fish also goes by other common names, including the weather loach, Japanese loach, Oriental weatherfish, and pond loach.
+It is a large (usually 12 inches), peaceful and long-living fish, often surviving up to 10 years.
+This long, eel-like fish has been used to predict the weather (hence the name weatherfish).
 When storms approach, it is known to swim wildly about, apparently responding to changes in atmospheric pressure.

-The Dojo Loach will happily coexist with other species but needs a tank of 20 gallons or more in capacity.
-They are extremely social, and some owners have reported that their Loaches even like to be petted.
+The dojo loach will happily coexist with other species but needs a tank of 20 gallons or more.
+They are extremely social, and some owners have reported that their loaches even like to be petted.